-For over 30 years The Mainly Mozart Festival has been gathering the greatest collection of orchestral players in the North America.
+For over 30 years, the Mainly Mozart Festival has been gathering the greatest collection of orchestral players in North America.

-This conclave of musical champions comes together in San Diego every June for exclusive concerts at the intimate Balboa Theater.
+This conclave of musical champions comes together in San Diego every June for exclusive concerts at the intimate Balboa Theatre.

 Handel – Royal Fireworks Music, HWV 351

 Mozart – Piano Concerto No. 19, K. 459, F Major

 Mozart – Mauerische Trauermusik (Masonic Funeral Music), K. 447